ErikAneer/Boardfinder-APIGateway/README.md

 4. Start the Angular Client from it's root folder in an IDE as Visual Studio Code or from the command line with the command 'ng serve'.
 5. Browse to https://localhost:4200/ to use the app!

+*Please note that it might take a little time before all microservices have registered themselves to the Service Registry and the application is up and running correctly.

+*Please also note that the app will not show any statistics or recommendations until searches have been made in the app.